matthew-brett/curious-git/_sources/curious_git.txt

 The command to put files into the staging area is ``git add``.

-First, we show ourselves that the **staging area** is empty.
+To start, we show ourselves that the **staging area** is empty.
 We haven't yet discussed the git implementation of the staging area, but this command shows us which files are in the staging area.